Top 16 Questions About Qbanks for PA Students, the PANCE, & Rotation Exams

 - Take notes about why the correct answer is correct, and make sure to take notes on anything in the explanation that you didn’t already know

 If you do this for every question you answer incorrectly, and if you regularly review your notes and add information to topics as you do more questions, you’ll eventually determine your unknown unknowns.
-In return, you’ll uncover most of your blind spots that questions on the board exam can ask about.
+In return, you’ll uncover most of your blind spots that questions on the exam can ask about.

-Our “How to Boost Your Score” article also includes day-of exam tips like which grammatical mistakes to keep an eye out for to help you narrow down answer choices.
+The “How to Boost Your Score” article also includes day-of exam tips like which grammatical mistakes to keep an eye out for to help you narrow down answer choices.
 Our goal is to help you succeed, so read as many of these tips as you can before exam day.

 If you’re looking for even more tips and strategies, try these out: